multividas/developers-multividas/docs/rest-api/entities/user.md

-# User Model at Multivida.blog
+# User Model at multividas.com

-This document describes the attributes of the User and Profile Models used in the Multivida.blog application.
+This document describes the attributes of the User and Profile Models used in the multividas.com application.

 ## User Attributes